barbadosas/AD-Checker/README.md

 # AD-Checker
-Custom script used to query AD using Windows inbuild LDAP query
+Custom script used to query AD using Windows inbuild LDAP query without the need of AD module.

 # Preview